gnachman/iterm2-website/source/_includes/documentation-preferences.md

 #### Copied text includes trailing newline
 If enabled, a terminal newline will be copied to the pasteboard when the selection includes one; otherwise, no selection will ever include a terminal newline.
 #### Allow clipboard access to terminal apps
 If enabled, clipboard access will be granted via escape code to programs running in iTerm2.
-They will be able to retreive and set the contents of the system pasteboard.
+They will be able to retrieve and set the contents of the system pasteboard.
 #### Characters considered part of a word for selection
 When you double-click in the terminal window, a "word" is selected.
 A word is defined as a string delimited by characters of a different class.
 The classes of characters are whitespace, word characters, and non-word characters.
 The characters in this field define the set of non-word characters.
 #### Smart window placement